 - India to host G20 Presidency in the year 2022.

-- Proposal to set up Investment Clearance Cell for entrepreneurs to be provide pre-investment advisory, information related to land banks and facilitate clearances at Centre and State level.
+- Proposal to set up Investment Clearance Cell for entrepreneurs to provide pre-investment advisory, information related to land banks and facilitate clearances at Centre and State level.
 This will be done through a portal.

 - In order to facilitate seamless application and capture of Intellectual Property Rights (IPRs), a digital platform is proposed to be introduced.
-Further, an Institute of Excellence will be established as a centre to work on the complexity and innovation in the field of IPRs.
+Further, an Institute of Excellence will be established as a center to work on the complexity and innovation in the field of IPRs.

 - Gujarat International Finance Tec-City (GIFT City), India’s first operational smart city and International Financial Services Centre (IFSC), to set up International Bullion exchange as an additional option for trade by global market participants.

-- The limit for Foreign Portfolio Investors (FPIs) in corporate bonds will be increased from 9% to 15% of outstanding stock of corporate bonds
+- The limit for Foreign Portfolio Investors (FPIs) in corporate bonds will be increased from 9% to 15% of the outstanding stock of corporate bonds

 - The Government of India to sell a part of its holding in the state-owned Life Insurance Corporation (LIC), by way of Initial Public Offering (IPO).
 This big dis-investment move gives a peek into Government’s strategy to generate funds from alternate sources.

 - Announcement of accelerated development of highways including the development of 2,500 km access control highways, 9,000 km of economic corridors, 2,000 km of coastal and land port roads and 2,000 km of strategic highways.
 Delhi-Mumbai Expressway and two other packages would be completed by 2023.
 Chennai-Bengaluru Expressway would also be started soon.